 Aasma smirked at her sarcasm.
 “Look, I’m not a therapist, but I see death nearly every day in this hospital, and I know it’s a part of who we are.
 Whether we have a day left or a year or fifty, it’s never enough, for us or those we love.
 That’s where the guilt comes from.
 Not because we think we should have somehow saved them, but because we aren’t ever ready to say goodbye.”

 Amelia shifted and looked away.
 The conversation took a turn that actually did make Amelia feel worse.
 For the first time, she thought about those who would miss Aasma when her day came, a day that would arrive much sooner than she knew.
 Amelia reached for her bag.
 Inside, the device continued its commotion.

 “Am I free to go?” she asked, avoiding Aasma’s eyes.

 “Depends.
 Is there someone who can sit and keep an eye on you today?
 Otherwise, you’ll need to stick around here for observation.”

-The last thing Amelia wanted was to hang out for hours at an emergency room with the death device.
+The last thing Amelia wanted was to hang out for hours in an emergency room with Morty the death device.
 She nodded and blurted out the first thing that came to mind.
-“My mom.”
+“My husband.”